mbhall88/streamformatics/README.md

 ```

 **Important:** The file is a strange format.
 The first 'column' should be the
-name you want to represent the genome and this is follow **by a space** and then
+name you want to represent the genome and this is followed **by a space** and then
 the header from the accompanying reference. **Do not include spaces in the name
 in the first column**.